Grandjean House: Grandjean family

 Jonas Collin sold the property at Store Strandstræde to the pastry chef Christian Frederik Bredo Grandjean, who was already operating a konditori from a pavilion in the courtyard behind the main house.

 The property was home to 36 residents in four households at the 1845 census.
 Christian Grandjean (1811-1877) resided in the building with his wife Caroline Toxværd (1810-1899), their two sons (aged four and 12) and six servants.
 Johannes Frølich, a grocer (hørkræmmer), resided in the building with his wife Maren Frølich, their six children (aged three to 24), one male servant and one maid.
-Jacob Schmock, a master mason and second lieutenant in the Copenhagen Fire Corps, resided in the building with his wife Ane Schmockm their seven children (aged two to 22) and one maid.
+Jacob Schmock, a master mason and second lieutenant in the Copenhagen Fire Corps, resided in the building with his wife Ane Schmock, their seven children (aged two to 22) and one maid.
 Wilkens Lind, a senior clerk and auditor, resided in the building with his wife Louise Collin, their two daughters (aged two and four) and two maids.

 Christian and Karen Grandjean's third son, Axdel Grandjean, who would later become a composer, was born in March 1847.
-Their eldest son Johannes died in an early age.
-The nson Harald Hrandjean (1u41-1i25) grew up to become an army officer, who reached the rank of colonel-lieutenant.
+Their eldest son Johannes died at an early age.
+The son Harald Hrandjean (1841-1925) grew up to become an army officer, who reached the rank of colonel-lieutenant.